Caribbean Citizenship by Investment Lawyer: An Investor’s Guide

 • Government bonds acquisition

 Each Caribbean nation and investment option has its own terms and criteria.
 For example, Grenada’s citizenship program requires a $235,000 donation to the National Transformation Fund to qualify for a Grenada passport.
-Foreign nationals must invest at least $300,000 in government-approved real estate to get Antigua and Barbuda citizenship by investment.
+Foreign nationals must invest at least $300,000 in government-approved real estate to get Antigua and Barbuda Citizenship by Investment.

 An immigration law firm communicates directly with the citizenship unit on the applicant’s behalf for the entire citizenship application process, as well as oversees the transfer of funds to make the qualifying investment.